De-Alchmst/lstodo/README.md

 # lstodo

-Lstodo is simple command line application to list user defined `TODO:` labels in your text files.
-Currently working only on unix-like platforms.
+Lstodo is simple command line application to list user defined `TODO:`-like labels in your text files.

 ![](demonstration.png)